joagutti/mshoesAPI/README.md

 # API for data package fetching

-This is a idea, the current project is discontinued
+This is an idea, the current project is frozen

 > current state: changing